 The SciLifeLab RDM guidelines was built and is maintained by the SciLifeLab Data Centre and NBIS.
 We welcome any questions on any element of the platform.
 Please get in touch with us by emailing firstname.lastname@example.org or by sending us a message using our contact form.

-The content of the website is moderated by the team behind the SciLifeLab RDM guidelines.
+The content of the website is moderated by an editorial group supported by the SciLifeLab RDM guidelines advisory group.
 However, contributions are welcome in each of the sections.
 For example, you can suggest a new topic or an update to current research data life cycle or topic pages.

 Organisations behind the guidelines

 Our organisation leverages the unique strengths of individual researchers across Sweden into a focused resource for the life science community.
 For example, we provide thousands of researchers in Sweden with access to the cutting-edge instrumentation and scientific expertise necessary to be internationally competitive in bioscience research.
 The infrastructure that we provide is, in turn, supported and further developed by our research community, which includes internationally recognised experts in life science and technology.
 This results in a unique environment for carrying out health and environmental research at the highest level.